You might be able to manage constipation through your diet and exercise. Find out more.

 Remember to drink plenty of fluids if you are eating a lot of fibre.
 Fibre draws water into the bowel, so you could get dehydrated if you don't drink enough.

-Drinking plenty of fluids such as water, fruit juice and soups helps to soften your stools and make them easier to pass.
-So drinking between 8 and 10 large glasses of these types of fluids each day can help prevent constipation.
+Drinking plenty of fluid such as water helps to soften your poo and makes it easier to pass.
+So drinking between 8 and 10 large glasses of water each day can help prevent constipation.